 Also, of course, I talk about creating a much more secure financial future for you.

-And I’ve found that when I talk about how services can become products, the kinds of products people might create for an ecosystem, how to create them and how you can do it while still running your services business…well, people lean in and start listening.
+And I’ve found that when I talk about how services can become products, how to create them and how you can do it while still running your services business…well, people lean in and start listening.

 How can services become products?